“The eternal problem of the human being is how to structure his waking hours.” Eric Berne

 Being OK is not dependent on any conditions being met, and is independent of behaviour.
 It is your birthright and the truth of who you are.
 The idea that ‘Everyone is OK’ is a profound philosophical stance that people have inherent worth and dignity, without needing to earn it, prove it or improve upon it.
 This means people are worthy of being treated with mutual value and respect.
 OKness has a mutuality to it.

-The idea of OKness sounds simple and straightforward, but when investigated and really understood, can have a definitive impact on people’s lives at home and at work.
+The idea of OKness sounds simple and straightforward, but when investigated and really understood, can have a definitive impact.
+OKness within an organizational setting means that mistakes are tolerated, success celebrated and supportive structure provided.

 Everyone has the capacity to think

 As coaches, trainers and facilitators at The Change Institute, this means we do not come into a role to ‘save the day’, or rescue the client with our expertise.
-Rather, we work to support the thinking of the client to help them achieve what they set out to do.
+Rather, we teach clients concepts they can implement to achieve their desired outcomes.
+This is true in our training programs, as well as our consulting and facilitating work.
 The power is in the client.

+Physis describes people and organization’s natural state: to develop, grow and achieve success.
 Even the most significant of problems and challenges have options.
 But only if you believe change is possible.
-Do you believe people can change their minds?
-Do you believe your words will influence others?
-Do you believe people are trustworthy in what they say?
-We all hold deeply imbedded culture beliefs from our family of origin about what is acceptable behaviour, whether to trust or not, how much honesty and openness is acceptable.
+We all hold deeply embedded culture beliefs from our family of origin about what is acceptable behaviour, whether to trust or not, how much honesty and openness is acceptable.
+Likewise organizations hold collective beliefs and values embedded in the company’s culture.
 These beliefs affect every interaction.
-The unspoken rule that no-one can be disappointed for example causes undue stress trying to create a perfect solution that everyone is happy with.